zuri-training/Team-118-Col-Films/README.md

 ## Installation {installation}

-The project is built and deployed with **Django** and below are instructions on how to set it up and run it localy on your system.
+The project is built and deployed with **Django** and below are instructions on how to set it up and run it locally on your system.

 1. **Clone a Copy of the Project.**
    Clone a copy of the project from GitHub or extract the zipped archive into a directory on your computer where you can easily access it.